High Fever in Dogs

 A variety of illnesses and conditions may make your dog run a fever.
 These include:

 - Infection.
 This may have any number of causes, including bacterial, fungal, and viral diseases.
-Infection may be anywhere in the body, such as the lungs (pneumonia), the kidneys (pyelonephritis) or the brain (encephalitis).
+Infection may be anywhere in the body, such as the lungs (pneumonia), the kidneys (pyelonephritis), the brain (encephalitis), or even the skin.
 The symptoms you see will depend on where the infection is focused and the underlying cause.
 Some infections, such as fungal diseases, can affect several areas of the body at the same time.

 - Vaccination.
 A low-grade fever for 24 to 48 hours after vaccination is not uncommon and results from the interaction between the injection and the dog’s immune system.